 - Please plan to arrive on time to avoid a late fee.
 Animals arriving after scheduled check-in time may be refused surgery.

 - Please plan to pick up your pet at the designated time unless otherwise directed.
-Pick up time for DOG: 4:30 p.m.
-Pick up time for CATS: 3:30 p.m..
+Pick up time for DOGS and CATS is at 4:30 p.m.
 Expect the check-out process to take around 15 minutes.

 - Keep in mind, our veterinarian reserves the right to refuse service to any animal to whom surgery is deemed a health risk but our staff will be happy to explain to you the reasons for refusal.